 These horses are fun!
-My deceased horse, Epic, was very experience driven.
+My deceased horse, Epic, was very experience-driven.
 He didn’t care how many bugs were biting him, how little food he’d been allowed to eat on the trail, or how far away he was from home.
 These horses enjoy doing things and having new adventures.
-This horse is a bit rare, but I know they exist.
-I think they are rare because usually (usually) they aren’t very hard workers and they’ll be little terrors to beginners and cautious horse people.
+They are easily distracted and curious.
+This horse is rare, but I know they exist.
+I think they are rare because humans don’t appreciate horses who like to have fun – they can be little terrors to beginners and people who are unconfident.
 Exploration is the name of the game.
-These horses get bored easily and can be pretty annoying to other horses and to humans when they aren’t stimulated enough.
+These horses get bored easily and can be pretty annoying when they aren’t stimulated enough.

 We have a couple of these horses in our pen.
 Our pretty little Arabian mare, SI, is the most content when she can just stand to be brushed.
 These horses are often really quiet and content with very little action.
-They need to feel accepted in the herd and by humans otherwise they get depressed and hurt.
+They need to feel accepted in the herd and by humans, otherwise they get depressed and unmotivated.
 Safety and contentedness is really important.
 These horses like to work in team.
 They need to feel intimately part of what you’re doing.
-Extroverted horses can be acceptance motivated as well, but then they are usually motivated by one or more on this list.
+Extroverted horses can be acceptance-motivated as well, but then they are usually motivated by one or more on this list.

 So what is the best thing to do for each horse?
 Have you been misjudging your horse based on your own motivations?
 What can you do to live harmoniously with these horses without losing your own individuality?

-The needs oriented horse needs you!
+The needs-oriented horse needs you!
 He just doesn’t know it yet.
-Strong leadership is required with this horse so that he can feel like he’s resting in something.
+Strong leadership is required with this horse so that he can feel like he can rely on you.
 Rest is really important for this horse because he doesn’t get a lot of it.
-Often this is the big macho leader in the pen who is really just wildly trying to meet his own needs.
-Often setting aside set grazing time works for this horse – where a clear boundary is set and then followed through with.
-Not catering to his every paranoia is also something you could try.
-‘Bug spray goes on when we ride, and that’s it!’ kind of thinking.
-He needs decisiveness.
+Often, this is the big, macho, leader in the pen who is really just wildly trying to meet his own needs.

-An experience oriented horse just needs action.
-He’s really the easiest horse to satisfy and work with because he’s so willing to go places, as long as there’s something in it for him.
-This horse will become unwilling if you always have a different idea.
-The key is to anticipate his ideas and initiate them instead of him.
+An experience-oriented horse just needs action.
+He’s really the easiest horse to satisfy and work with because he’s so willing to go places.
+However, this horse will become unwilling if you punish his ideas.
+The key is to anticipate his ideas and initiate them instead of punish them.
 This will cause such joy and loyalty to radiate from this horse that you won’t know what to with all the willingness.
 Again, decisiveness is key, but there’s no rush.
-Don’t argue, just fly.
+Don’t argue, just ride the wind.

-These horses are easily sad and self-deprecating.
+Acceptance-motivated horses horses are easily sad and self-deprecating.
+They shut people and other horses out when they get into this state.
 They need someone to nourish their souls.
 Involvement and acceptance is huge for this horse, because she’ll feel she has a place in your herd.
-Lots of the time this horse doesn’t get along well with other horses.
+Lots of the time, this horse doesn’t get along well with other horses.
 This is merely because she’s not confident in herself.
-Stay persistent and get her believing in herself.
-Obstacles, purpose, and lots of positive thinking will take you far.
-Rushing and pressure is the last thing this horse needs.
+Stay persistent and get her to believe in herself.
+Creative purpose and lots of positive thinking will take you far.
+Pressure is the last thing this horse needs.

-As with everything, there is middle ground and unique cases, and totally different categories than we all thought.
-Keep an open mind and see if you can’t get more specific with what you notice motivating your horse.
-Is it recognition your horse seeks?
+As with everything, there is middle ground and unique cases.
+Keep an open mind and see if you can’t pick out the small things that motivate your horse.
+Is it recognition that your horse seeks?
 Is it understanding?
 You may even find similarities between your horse and yourself!
 You just have to look for them …